 (3) Two different keys securing the contents of the drop box (content keys) and a separate key to release the drop box from the table (release key).
 Procedures for the issuance, control and security over the keys shall be in accordance with this chapter and following these additional requirements:

 (a) Only licensed employees authorized to remove table game drop boxes from the tables shall be allowed access to the table game drop box release key; however, the count team members may have access to the release keys during the soft count in order to reset the table game drop boxes; and

 (b) Licensed employees authorized to remove the table game drop boxes shall be precluded from having simultaneous access to the table game drop box contents keys and release keys.

-(F) Transportation of slot bill validator canisters shall be performed by a minimum of two licensed employees, one of which shall be a member of the security department and the other a member of the casino accounting department.
+(F) Transportation of slot bill validator canisters shall be performed by a minimum of two licensed employees, one of which shall be a member of the security department and the other either a member of the casino accounting or cage department.
 The surveillance department shall monitor the process.

 (G) Bill validator canisters shall be removed at least weekly on specified days and times established by the casino operator licensee on a schedule filed with and approved by the commission.
 All bill validator canisters shall be replaced by a separate empty slot cash storage box.
 Upon removal from a slot machine, bill validator canisters shall be transported in a locked trolley directly to the count room and locked in a secure manner until the count takes place.

 (H) Each bill validator canister shall meet these requirements:

 (1) Have an asset number permanently affixed on the outside of the box that shall be visible to the surveillance system and correspond to the asset number of the slot machine to which it is attached, except as provided for emergency drops in paragraph (J) of this rule;